splitcomma/pda2-project/README.md

 ```
 A Jupyter Notebook interface will appear in your default browser.

-Open a new Anaconda Prompt and type the following commands (hit ‘Enter’ after each row):
+Open a new Anaconda Prompt and copy and paste the following commands (hit ‘Enter’ after each row):

 ```
 pip install pandas